Oswells/Oswells/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Object Detection.
+- 🌱 I’m currently learning Object Detection and autonomous driving.
 - ⚡ Fun fact: I'm good at writing bugs.
 <!--
 **Oswells/Oswells** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.